 About 8 weeks ago (or maybe more depending on your location) the world changed.
 The spread of COVID-19 has had a massive impact on many aspects of our lives, customer success is no different.
 Customer engagements abruptly slowed down and within days were put on hold or stopped completely.
 At that time, did customers care about value and success?
 Did anyone care about KPIs?
 Or were they mostly worried about keeping themselves and their loved ones safe?

-It is not easy to say, but customers were (and may still be) in a state of shock.
+It is difficult to say, but customers were (and may still be) in a state of shock.
 And that makes perfect sense.
 We moved quickly to a new mode of survival as the foundations of our lives changed dramatically.
 People wanted to stay home, with enough food for their families, and keep themselves safe.
-Would they be interested in renewing service subscriptions or make any progress with the implementation of that service?
+Would they be interested in renewing service subscriptions or making any progress with the implementation of that service?

 But this is just the beginning of the new reality we all need to accept.
 We need to ask ourselves: What’s next?
 COVID-19 will eventually be contained, and new challenges will emerge for customer success.
 In that respect, I can clearly see a new phase, in which most of us already operate or will operate very soon.
 This is the next step that our customers will follow:

 · Customers have been working from home for a few weeks to see that they are safe